bteapot/Trista-DPI/README.md

 ### Unembedding

-Embedded images and images, pasted into document by Copy/Paste commands can be automatically unembedded.
+Embedded images and images pasted into document by Copy/Paste commands can be automatically unembedded.

 Installation
 ------------